Education Tax Benefits

 Also keep the following in mind as you explore education tax benefits:

-- The definitions of qualified college costs differ.
+- The definitions of qualified college education expenses differ for each program.
 This means that although one savings or investment option can be used to pay the cost of books or room and board, another might not allow it.

 - Each tax benefit option has different phase-in and phase-out periods as well as varying income eligibility requirements.